apache/nuttx/configs/sama5d3x-ek/README.txt

     9. When you are finished writing to FLASH, remove the USB cable from J20 and re-connect the serial link on USB CDC / DBGU connector (J14) and re-open the terminal emulator program.
+    10. If you loaded code in NOR flash (CS0), then you will need to close JP9 (BMS == 0) to force booting out of NOR flash (see NOTE).
-    10. Power cycle the board.
+    11. Power cycle the board.

   NOTES:  By closing JP9 (BMS == 0), you can force the board to boot directly to NOR FLASH.
 Executing from other memories will require that